Yiwyn/lifepoem/content/search.md

 ---
-menus: main
-title: "搜索" # in any language you want
+Title: "搜索" # in any language you want
 layout: "search" # necessary for search
 summary: "search"
 placeholder: "搜索"